 Jose Andres brings this slice of Americana to Tyson's Corner, offering a smorgasbord of country hams, hush puppies, decadent burgers with five kinds of "catsup", bacon-wrapped beef hot dogs, and so much more.

-This coffee bar from two brothers is the place to go for a good cup of Joe, because of the standards they’ve put in place: a simple but tasty Italian-style espresso menu and a no-skim-milk policy -- it ruins the texture, they say (mmm, dairy fat).
+This coffee bar from two brothers is the place to go for a good cup of Joe, likely due to the standards they’ve put in place: a simple but tasty Italian-style espresso menu and a no-skim-milk policy -- it ruins the texture, they say.
+Its short and sweet coffee menu includes well-made basic espresso drinks, drip coffee, pour-overs, and teas.
+There’s also a rotating assortment of house-made baked goods, including scones, cupcakes, and cookies.
+Follow them on social media if you want to be in the know for upcoming coffee tastings.

 With 16 German drafts (non-German beer is not welcome here!), giant pretzels, and a sweet outdoor space with long, communal tables, Sauf Haus is all that you could ask for in a beer hall.
 Oh, and they've got foosball and brandy, too.